murex/EventStormingJournal/_posts/2022-02-22-step-by-step-guide-to-run-your-big-picture-event-storming.markdown

 You&#39;ve reached the first milestone of the Big Picture Event Storming!
 It&#39;s time to settle down and assess the outcomes:

 - **Participants have built shared understanding of the domain.
 This will save a tremendous amount of time by improving collaboration.** In addition, it will avoid specification bugs and lead to better design.
-- Participants have identified problems.
+- **Participants have identified problems**.
 Fixing these problems often results in quick wins with high payoffs.
-- Participants wrote down the first definitions of their [Ubiquitous Language](https://martinfowler.com/bliki/UbiquitousLanguage.html).
+- **Participants wrote down the first definitions of their [Ubiquitous Language](https://martinfowler.com/bliki/UbiquitousLanguage.html)**.
 They will leverage it to speed up onboarding and maintain the system&#39;s integrity.

 ## What&#39;s next?

 So here is what you should do at this point:

-- If participants have discovered a high return on investment problem to fix, that&#39;s what they should do right away.
-In [his book](https://leanpub.com/introducing_eventstorming), [Alberto Brandolini](https://twitter.com/ziobrando) recalls such a situation.
+- **If participants have discovered a high return on investment problem to fix, that&#39;s what they should do right away.** In [his book](https://leanpub.com/introducing_eventstorming), [Alberto Brandolini](https://twitter.com/ziobrando) recalls such a situation.
 The &quot;Big Boss,&quot; who was in the workshop, asked everyone to stop what they were doing until they had fixed a major problem that they had just uncovered!
 - But, most importantly, you should leverage the collective intelligence to continue the workshop further. **For example to draft a target functional architecture, to organize teams, to decide to rewrite or refactor, etc.** We&#39;ll explain how to do this in the following posts.
 - Also, participants can continue to grow the ubiquitous language by adding and refining definitions